practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 ### Prompt engineering

-It was already with the Go program where I started to use MS Bing AI (Artificial intelligence) for writing me little functions.
-Later, with functional programming languages like OCaml and Clojure for example with enough sources around, my usage of MS Bing AI increased.
+It was already with the Go program, where I started to use MS Bing AI (Artificial intelligence) for writing me little functions.
+Later, with functional programming languages like OCaml and Clojure for example, and with enough sources around, my usage of MS Bing AI increased.
 However, in all cases I more or less translated the basic program manually from language to language.
 I tried to estimate the "hit rate" of my prompts (https://en.wikipedia.org/wiki/Prompt_engineering).
 I think it's somewhere between 5% and 25%.
 Because if a procedure is easy enough to write for me, even in a new programming language, where I often search in examples and GitHub repositories, it's faster for me to focus on writing the source code instead of trying to find better prompts.

 I also consulted Stack Overflow (https://stackoverflow.com/questions) like in the "old times".
 From time to time, but not systematically, I added related reference notes in the source code files, also about my prompt engineering.

+2026-05: over the course of the last 14 months, I have got the vague feeling that the general quality of AI generated code has improved, but that may be only true for the "Top 50" programming languages.

 <br/>